CubicZebra/informatics/docs/source/tutorial/tut_func.rst

 Parameter passing in Python includes positional arguments, optional arguments with default values, var-positional and `var-keyword <https://docs.python.org/3/glossary.html#term-function>`_ arguments where var means the variable length.
-As the illustration in :numref:`dataflow function scripting style`, those passing mechanisms can be equivalently replaced by var-keyword exclusively.
+As the illustration in :numref:`informatics function scripting style`, those passing mechanisms can be equivalently replaced by var-keyword exclusively.
 The wrapping function, is the main body of a pipeline in the :numref:`Figure %s <framework objective>`, while the var-keyword instance, can be deemed as the corresponding config to change the operational behavior of that pipe.